NEW TO AGING RESEARCH? START HERE

 Treating the underlying processes and repairing their damage, which leads to the familiar diseases of old age, is the basis for the medical approach known as rejuvenation biotechnology, a multidisciplinary approach that aims to prevent and treat age-related diseases by targeting the aging processes directly.
 By repairing the underlying damage, it may be possible to keep tissues and organs biologically younger and healthier and thus prevent or reverse the dieseases of old age.

 Researchers are working on solutions to each of these hallmarks right now, and you can see how progress is going by checking out the Rejuvenation Roadmap.

 IS AGING TOO COMPLEX TO UNDERSTAND?

 A common misconception is that aging is too complex for us to understand, but, during the last decade or so, researchers have made great inroads into improving our understanding of aging and the processes that drive it.
 While it is absolutely correct that science has yet to fully understand these processes and their mechanisms, current research has led us to a fundamental understanding of aging.

-A major factor that is helping researchers to understand the aging processes and the potential solutions to them are advances in computer technology, particularly deep learning.
+Advances in computer technology, particularly deep learning, are significantly helping researchers to understand the aging processes and the potential solutions to them.
 Deep learning is ideally suited to aging research, especially for tasks that require a high volume of data to be processed accurately; computers, unlike people, do not suffer bias and can consistently work to a high degree of accuracy at a far faster speed than we can.

-We have sufficient knowledge to begin developing therapies and treatments that target the aging processes in order to prevent age-related diseases, and this is the focus of researchers working on rejuvenation biotechnology, which aims to target the underlying aging processes in order to prevent the ill health of old age and promote healthier and longer lives.
+We have sufficient knowledge to begin developing therapies and treatments that target the aging processes in order to prevent age-related diseases, and this is the focus of researchers who are working on making rejuvenation biotechnology the new way of treating age-related diseases.